What Is Fractionated Coconut Oil?

 Fractionated Coconut oil is more easily absorbed by the skin, while virgin coconut oil is more likely to leave a greasy residue.

 Fractionated Coconut oil has a longer shelf life and is considered more stable overall.

 Virgin coconut oil has the characteristic “coconut” smell, while Fractionated Coconut is odorless.

 Virgin coconut oil solidifies at room temperature, while Fractionated Coconut oil remains in its liquid form even at low temperatures.

 Virgin coconut oil is overall less processed, retaining nourishing, long-chain fatty acid such as lauric acid.

 Is Fractionated Coconut Oil Better For Skin?

-Reading the above, it’s clear that liquid Fractionated Coconut oil is easier to use on skin than its solid cousins.
+Reading the above, it’s clear that liquid Fractionated oil is easier to use on skin than its solid cousins.
 However, since it’s more processed, you’re probably wondering if you’ll miss out on long-chain fatty acids that could help hydrate and plump your skin.There are a few reasons why Fractionated Coconut oil is ideal for skincare use: